SoFi Personal Loans 2024 Review

 SoFi Personal Loan Calculator

 Who's Eligible for a SoFi Personal Loan?

-To be eligible for a personal loan from SoFi, you have to be a U.S. citizen or permanent resident; be at least 18 years old; and reside in a state where SoFi makes loans.
+To be eligible for a personal loan from SoFi, you must be a U.S. citizen or permanent resident, be at least 18 years old, and reside in a state where SoFi makes loans.

 Currently, SoFi doesn't make personal loans to residents of Mississippi.
 If you live in this state, you'll have to look to another lender for a loan.

 You also need to show that you're financially eligible for a loan.